For building muscle and supporting recovery, there are two “OG” forms of protein powder: whey and casein.

 Before we dive into the specifics of whey vs casein, it’s essential to note that terms like “concentrate” and “isolate” refer to how well the protein has been filtered, not the type of protein itself.

 If you’re curious about the differences between concentrate and isolate, check out our detailed breakdown here.
 For the purposes of this article, we’ll focus on the more filtered and purer form: isolate.
 Or in the case of casein, “micellar casein,” which is considered the gold-standard, ultra-filtered form.
+We discuss this more in this article on why micellar casein is the only form of casein protein you should use.

 Where Whey vs Casein Protein Come From